yvirtp/Wegmeister.LanguageRedirect/Readme.md

 Sometimes language codes are not configured the same as in Neos.
 Therefore you can configure a mapping in your `Settings.yaml`:
 Also you can configure a feLanguageCookieName to get a cookie value from your frontend in case you want your users last opened language to reopen the next time he visits your website.
+The `feLanguageCookieName` allows you to read a cookie that contains a default language.
+Perhaps you can use this to always load the last language the user opened by setting the cookie when he changes the language via the language menu on your website.

 ```yaml
 Wegmeister: